Marvel Cinematic Universe: Phase Five: Tie-in media

-Marvel Studios: Legends season 2 (2023–present)
+Marvel Studios: Legends season 2 (2023–2025)

-Announced in December 2020, this series examines individual heroes, villains, moments, and objects from the Marvel Cinematic Universe and how they connect, in anticipation of the upcoming stories that will feature them in Phase Five, after initially being announced for appearances in Phase Four.
-The first Marvel Studios: Legends episodes for the phase were released on February 10, 2023.
-Episodes highlighted Ant-Man, Hank Pym and Janet van Dyne, and the Wasp.
+The first season of Marvel Studios: Legends premiered in January 2021 for Phase Four.
+The series examines individual heroes, villains, moments, and objects from the Marvel Cinematic Universe and how they connect, in anticipation of the upcoming stories that will feature them in Phase Five.
+The second season premiered on Disney+ on February 10, 2023, with the release of the first three episodes.
+Episodes highlighted Ant-Man, Hank Pym and Janet van Dyne, the Wasp, Peter Quill, Gamora, Nebula, Rocket, Kraglin, Groot, Nick Fury, Maria Hill, Talos and the Skrulls, Everett Ross, James Rhodes, the TVA, Variants, Carol Danvers, Monica Rambeau, and Kamala Khan, the Guardians of the Multiverse; and Riri Williams.